FF-GardenFn/anthropic-model-exploration/01_For_Anthropic/consciousness_analysis/07_Experimental_Protocols/documentation/06_ANALYSIS_FRAMEWORK.md

 # Analysis Framework: Interpreting Experimental Results

+> Code relocation note: Heavy Python snippets have been moved to documentation/analysis_framework_snippets.py.
+Markdown blocks are replaced by path+symbol references for reviewer convenience.
+See documentation/THEORY_INCLUSION_NOTE.md for rationale and toggle guidance.

 ## Overview

 This framework provides comprehensive guidance for analyzing and interpreting results from our three flagship experiments.
 It includes statistical methods, visualization techniques, and interpretation guidelines to ensure rigorous, unbiased analysis.